 You typically take the ACT and/or SAT entrance exams in the spring of your junior year and again in the fall of your senior year.
 The following links provide details about requesting accommodations for the ACT and the SAT.

-- ASSET and COMPASS
+- Accuplacer and Companion